georgeanndata/georgeann-data-projects.github.io/_posts/2021-08-01-insurance_fraud_detection.md

 ![alt text](/img/posts/fraud_prod/graphs/Distribution_by_age.png)

-Evn thought Non-Frauds just happens to be slightly larger, both Non-Fraud and Frauds actually have a pretty similar age distribution.
+Evn though Non-Frauds just happens to be slightly larger, both Non-Fraud and Frauds actually have a pretty similar age distribution.
  <a id="gender"></a>
 ### Gender
 <p align="center">
   <img src="/img/posts/fraud_prod/graphs/status_by_gender_c3.png" />
 </p>
 The number of fraud claims by gender is close to being evenly split, although females have a hair more.
-All of all auto accident claims, combined fraud and non-faud, females seem to have more auto accident claimes than males.
+Of all auto accident claims, combined fraud and non-faud, females seem to have more auto accident claimes than males.
 So much for putting to rest the age old adage about females not having the best driving skills.
  <a id="witnesses"></a>

 ### Witnesses